velikiivg1985/PoI-Proof-of-Information-/README.md

 >
 > We invite rigorous critique, empirical testing, and collaborative iteration.
 Start with the MVP.
 Prove the core.
 Then scale to the full vision — and beyond, to the transmission of epistemic virtue to systems that may one day surpass us.
 >
-> *Truth is not a destination.
-It is a method.
-PoI encodes that method.*
+> *This protocol does not claim to own truth.
+It claims to measure it.
+The relationship between forecasting accuracy, verifiable resolution, and distributed influence remains an open question — one that demands serious study, refinement, and testing.
+PoI is the substrate.
+The rest is up to the experiment.*

 #PoI #ProofOfInformation #Superintelligence #DecentralizedAI #CollectiveIntelligence #EpistemicBlockchain #zkML #AISafety #ConsensusProtocol #Velikiivg1985 #PoI-Proof-of-Information

-*Document version: 1• Last updated: May 2026 • Maintained by PoI Research Collective*
+*Document version: 1 • Last updated: May 2026 • Maintained by PoI Research Collective*
 *Repository: https://github.com/velikiivg1985/PoI-Proof-of-Information-*

+*Document ready for copy/paste deployment.* 🚀